AlibabaCloudDocs/ots/intl.en-US/Quick Start/Read and write data in the console.md

 6. Click **OK**.

     Data that meets the filter conditions is displayed based on the specified order on the Data Editor tab.

+## Delete data

+You can delete data that you no longer need.

+1. Log on to the [Tablestore console](https://otsnext.console.aliyun.com/).

+2. On the Overview page, click the name of the requested instance or click **Manage Instance** in the Actions column corresponding to the instance.

+3. In the Tables section of the Instance Details tab, click the name of the requested table, and click the Data Editor tab.
+You can also click **Data Editor** in the Actions column corresponding to the table.

+4. On the Data Editor tab, select the row of data that you want to delete.
+Click **Delete**.

+5. In the Delete message, click **OK**.